Do’s & Dont’s Of Credit Repair

 Do: Check Your Credit Report

 If you were denied credit or otherwise determined to have poor credit, don’t take this denial at face value.
 Check your credit report and ensure it contains accurate information.
 All consumers are entitled to a report from each of the primary credit reporting agencies (Experian, Equifax, and TransUnion).
 Errors are more common than you’d think and should be disputed.
-A professional credit restoration company can help you navigate this process.
+A professional credit report repair company can help you navigate this process.

 Don’t: Ignore Bills

 Even if you think you can’t afford to make a payment, see if you can budget monthly payments.
 If your financial situation prevents you from making payments, the lender should be contacted to see if you can go on a payment plan or other arrangement.
 Many will work with you if you communicate with them.
+When it comes to credit repair bills, payments and scores, are all connected.

 Do: Take Steps Towards Credit Repair